-Breath Perception® is a powerful method of relaxing yourself wherever you are and supporting your own resilience and quality of life.
+Breath Perception® is a method of improving your resilience and quality of life using the natural resources of your breath and nervous system.
 It is appropriate if you are:

 • Seeking ways of managing stress, by learning to relax & quiet your mind

 • Suffering from stress & anxiety

 • Overwhelmed by strong feelings such as anger, low self-esteem & sadness

 • In a life situation that offers you little time to rest

 • In recovery from trauma (including sexual abuse/violence)